-Goal 1 - Generate knowledge, foster collaborations and perform research to accelerate scientific innovation in collaboration with key stakeholders.
+Generate knowledge, foster collaborations and perform research to accelerate scientific innovation in collaboration with key stakeholders.

-- 1.1 Perform basic science research and coordinate the development of essential research tools such as standardized assays for cccDNA, novel biomarkers to predict cure, new cell-culture models, non-human primate models, reagent databases and HBV DNA rapid diagnostics. - Set up project working groups, in partnership with key stakeholders, including ICE-HBV industry sponsors. - When required, encourage resource development efforts for these projects, including collaborative grant applications. - 1.2 Promote and support the establishment of HBV reagent, material and standardized protocol repositories available to all. - Create a wish list for research agencies such as NIAID, including suggested sources. - 1.3 Monitor scientific progress using the ICE-HBV scientific strategy as baseline. - Hold sessions to report progress at HBV cure symposia (ANRS, International HBV Meeting, Singapore, Toronto).
+- 1.1 Perform basic science research and coordinate the development of essential research tools, such as standardized assays for cccDNA, novel biomarkers to predict cure, new cell-culture models, in-vivo models and HBV DNA rapid diagnostics. - 1.2 Promote and support the establishment of HBV reagent, material and standardized protocol repositories available to all. - 1.3 Monitor scientific progress using the ICE-HBV scientific strategy as the baseline.